OSC/bc_osc_codeserver/README.md

     scl enable git29 -- git checkout <tag/branch>
     ```

-2. Deloy code-server on your systems.
+2. Deploy code-server on your systems.

     ```sh
     # replace URL with latest release from code-server